-The future of decentralized finance is in question as the yield farming train looks to be in jeopardy.
-The opportunity that DeFi presents to emerging economies could outweigh much of the risk that institutional investors in the field are faced with, allowing for a healthier expansion of open financial infrastructure on the blockchain.
+The future of DeFi is in question as the yield farming train looks to be in jeopardy.
+The opportunity that decentralized finance presents to emerging economies could outweigh much of the risk that institutional investors in the field are faced with, allowing for a healthier expansion of open financial infrastructure on the blockchain.

 As China rushes to be the first nation to implement a Central Bank Digital Currency, Japan and Canada both appear to be on course to open discussions about CBDCs, while the United States and other major global economies struggle to come to terms with the future of modern finance and shift away from an economic paradigm which many argue has just about run its course.

 Emerging economies across Asia and Africa are embracing advancements in fintech and blockchain technology with many countries leapfrogging from antiquated technologies to blockchain adoption in a matter of months.